 The Henley Royal Regatta is one of my favourite events of the British Summer.
 No jokes here, please – there is something called Summer for a few days each year.

-Taking place in the first week of July, this 5 day event brings many foreign visitors to town – and this year was no exception.
-I had my dear friends Leah and Lauren come all the way from the USA just to experience it – and the perfect way to start our little UK adventure.
+Taking place in the first week of July, this 5-day event brings many foreign visitors to town – and this year was no exception.
+I had my dear friend Lauren come all the way from the USA just to experience it – and the perfect way to start our little UK adventure.

 Basically, it is all about the rowing – I actually find it quite an interesting spectator sport, and something that became part of my life for the past 8 years.
 I am no rower, but living in Henley, no one is immune to it.